john-science/python_for_scientists/classes/17_testing_projects/lecture_17.md

     # ...as before

     def test_better_than_perfect_grades(self):
-        ''' Test that this works for students with extra credit ''' emmy = Student("Emmy Noether", 14152)
+        """Test that this works for students with extra credit.""" emmy = Student("Emmy Noether", 14152)

         # set all of the grades to perfect